yeti-switch/doc/docs/en/yeti-ui.rst

-        ASR threshold. if ASR for gateway traffic will drop below threshold, then dialpeers, which are use this gateway, will be excluded from routing in case of usage of routing plan with **ACD&ASR control** Sensor
+        ASR threshold. if ASR for gateway traffic will drop below threshold, then dialpeers, which are use this gateway, will be excluded from routing in case of usage of routing plan with **ACD&ASR control** Short Calls limit
+        TODO
+        then dialpeers, which are use this gateway, will be excluded from routing in case of usage of routing plan with **ACD&ASR control** SST Enabled
+        Force to use SIP Session Timers, otherwise SST usage will be controlled by signaling of the remote gateway.
+    SST Session Expires
+        Default value of Expires header for SIP session timers mechanish SST Minimum timer
+        TODO
+    SST Maximum timer
+        TODO
+    Session refresh
+        TODO
+    SST ACCEPT501
+        TODO
+    Sensor
         Sensor to mirror traffic.
 Mirroring disabled if not set.
     Sensor level